ava33333/agent-based-modeling/README.md

 ## Contents

-Each example follows the same structure:
+### `foundations-of-summer-research/`
+Foundational ABM examples and concepts built at the start of the research process.

+**`notes/`** — General notes on ABM concepts, tools, and libraries built up over the course of the research.

+**Examples** follow this structure:
 - `model.py` — working implementation
-- `notes.md` — reading notes, observations, and questions from working through the model
+- `notes.md` — observations and questions from working through the model

-### Examples
+#### Examples
 - `predator-prey/` — agents move on a toroidal grid, consuming resources and reproducing based on energy thresholds.
 Demonstrates core ABM concepts: agent state, emergent population dynamics, and environment interaction.